aachojnacki/checkbox-list/README.md

 1. Fork this repository

-2. Send button logic - first implement validation (at least one checkbox checked).
+2. Send button logic - first implement validation (button enabled if at least one checkbox checked).
 On press send, present an alert with a message listing all of the checked or unchecked items (whichever there is less of at the current moment).
 Don't count sections as items. `sendEnabled`, `sendPressed`, `alertIsPresented` and `alertText` are already present in the view model & attached to the view

 3. In group called `FakeNetworking` there's a class named `FakeInteractor`.
 It's cause is to provide our app with fake data for list items - sometimes they are nested into sections, sometimes it's just a plain list.
 The data model that this interactor uses is called `FakeModel` - take a good look at it's properties ;)